Manhunt Underway After North Carolina Jail Break

 The men, who range from 22 to 30 years old, had been convicted for various charges including possession of a stolen vehicle, drug possession, and assault by strangulation.
 Stone told reporters he expected that the search for the escapees, with help from the FBI, would last through the night.

 Nashville resident Miranda Peele said she saw the manhunt underway when law enforcement passed her with K-9.
-They stopped and asked if she'd seen the five men in orange jump suits running by.
-Peele told ABC7.
+They stopped and asked if she'd seen the five men in orange jump suits running by, Peele told ABC7.
 "It's a little crazy."

 The inmates slipped through this fence surrounding the exercise yard. #wral pic.twitter.com/bKB4lSfvQt— Candace Sweat (@WRALCandace) March 26, 2019